 NASHVILLE TN 37202

 You can also go to a Driver Service Center and request to have your address updated.
 Mail-In Change-of-address forms are also available at any Driver Service Center.

-If you want a new license issued that reflects your new address, you may also go to a driver license service center, pay the appropriate fees, and have a new license issued with your new address.
+If you want a new license issued that reflects your new address, you may also go to a driver services center, pay the appropriate fees, and have a new license issued with your new address.
 You may visit our website at https://dl.safety.tn.gov/_/ to see if you are eligible to apply online for a duplicate with your new address.